dwnsdp/my-site/src/site/notes/The AI Invasion.md

 > - 4.3 acres of carbon absorbed by U.S. forests in one year
 > - 349,258 smartphones charged

 These are the stats I have seen quoted before.
-And while at first this may seem terrible, especially baring in mind it is messaged ~4 billion times a month.
+And while at first this may seem terrible, especially considering it is messaged ~4 billion times a month.
 But it is worth noting that the average person who uses ChatGPT is likely to use other online services which are equal or worse.

 *take all numbers with a massive grain of salt as large tech companies aren't exactly willing to share*